Medical Assistant Certificate

 Once accepted to the program, students are required to attend the Medical Assistant Orientation.

-- All academic MEA courses are offered in the evening only.
+- All academic MEA courses are offered in the evening, online or hybrid.

 - A grade of C or better in all MEA course work is required.

 - Students are required to have updated physical and immunizations.